neuroglia-io/hylo/README.md

 Hylo is a free, vendor-agnostic, open-source solution for resource-oriented architecture management.
 It is designed to help users manage resources in a database by providing a hybrid solution that combines different database technologies and approaches.

+One of the main goals of Hylo is to provide a high-level abstraction for Kubernetes resource management.
+While Kubernetes provides powerful primitives for deploying and managing containerized applications, it can be challenging to work with for simple use cases or in lean or legacy environments.

 ## Features

 - Support for multiple database technologies